catperez81/sac-collective/README.md

 # Pending

+1. [CSS] Image size -> make it consistent across recommendations.
+1. [CSS] Clean up find friends
+1. [CSS] Upvote/Downvote. move it.
+1. [CSS] Food/coffee/Shopping tags, different colors.
+1. [CSS] Additem page.
+Use the same format as results.
+1. [CSS] Mobile Check!!
-1. Feed add follow friends or add items when no suggestions
+1. [JS] Feed add "follow friends or add items" if there are no recommendations (meaning length of the results is 0)
-1. Find ToDos scattered around the code;
-1. Css cleanup
-1. Test clicking everything

 # Pending 2.0

-1. Display own recommendations on profile
+1. [API] Display own recommendations on profile
-1.  upvote/downvote
+1. [API+JS] upvote/downvote
-1. Tests!
+1. Tests `npm test`

-# SB Completed

-1. Display correct info on profile
-1. Redirect from landing page to feed if logged in
-1. Show right user on feed
-1. Add Friends
+1. [API+JS] Feed, only show recommendations from people you are following + yourself.

+1. [JS] Highlight friends that are already followed.
+1. [JS] Don't display yourself in the follow friends.

 ---